thirumalaivm/franklin-assets-selector-fork/EXTERNAL_IMAGES.md

 This document explains a mechanism for getting images served from external URLs on AEM Franklin pages.
 You may find this useful if you want to have your images served from an external assets repository.

 ## Process
 During the page authoring process, the author has to specify the external URL from which the image is served.
-This is done by having the image placed on the Word/Google Document and immediately followed by a external image marker hyperlink containing the publicly accessible image URL.
+This is done by placing external image markers containing the hyperlinked publicly accessible image URLs on the Word/Google Document.
+The image markers are then replaced with the actual images during the page rendering process.

+### Note for site developers
 The *image marker* text must be a pre-configured value.
-You can configure it [here](https://github.com/hlxsites/franklin-assets-selector/blob/787672d9bab10063e0600196d2858bf6219a825b/scripts/assets.js#L34).
+You can configure it [here](https://github.com/hlxsites/franklin-assets-selector/blob/b97d5617197780777ce14d1d5a0acf191a61b50a/scripts/scripts.js#L138).
 By default, this implementation uses `//External Image//` as the marker.

+Also note that for creating optimized `picture` tags for external images, you must use `createOptimizedExternalPicture` function instead of `createOptimizedPicture` function.
+You can find the implementation of `createOptimizedExternalPicture` [here](https://github.com/hlxsites/franklin-assets-selector/blob/b97d5617197780777ce14d1d5a0acf191a61b50a/scripts/scripts.js#L88-L128) and here's a [usage example](https://github.com/hlxsites/franklin-assets-selector/blob/b97d5617197780777ce14d1d5a0acf191a61b50a/blocks/cards/cards.js#L15).

+### Note for site authors
-Here's [an example page and document](https://ext-images--franklin-assets-selector--hlxsites.hlx.page/external-images-example?view-doc-source=true)
+Here's [an example page and document](https://ext-images--franklin-assets-selector--hlxsites.hlx.page/external-images-example?view-doc-source=true) that shows how to use external images in AEM Franklin pages.

 ## How does this work?
-During the page rendering process, the frontend code changes the `src` attribute of the `img` tags on the page with the one specified via external image marker hyperlink.
-The author can specify query paramaters in the hyperlinked external url.
+During the page rendering process, the frontend code replaces the external image markers on the page with the `picture` tags with `src`/`srcset` attributes set as the external image's url as specified in the external image marker placed on the Word / Google Document during the page authoring process.
-For e.g. in the above example, the author has specified the image format as `webp` and `quality=60`.

-Additonally, while changing the `img` tag's `src` attribute, the original query parameters as present in the markup are appended to the hyperlinked external url.
-Do note that it is upto the image delivery source on how it interprets(or may ignore) these additional parameters.
+Authors can optionally specify query paramaters in the hyperlinked external url and they would be retained in the `picture` tag's `src`/`srcset` attributes.
+These are useful for specifying image delivery parameters such as image width, height, format, etc. as understood by the external image delivery service.